yahalom98/react-native-exercises/react-native-expo-examples-main/week5/README.md

 - Simple animations using the React Native `Animated` API

 > This is **not** a full Expo project.
-> Drop the `week5` folder into an existing Expo Router workspace, or copy pieces into your training repo.
+> Drop this folder into an existing Expo Router workspace, or copy pieces into your training repo.